This article was originally published on 2 February 2023. It was last updated on 23 May 2023.

 All 27 Member States of the European Union are covered by the EU Equal Pay and Transparency Directive.
 The Member States are Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Has the EU Directive been approved by the European Union Parliament?
+Has the EU Directive been approved by the European Union Parliament and Council?

 When will the Directive go into effect?